 Am I a candidate for implant-retained dentures in Wichita, Kansas?

-Schedule a consultation with Dr. Daniel A. Burton to find out if you are a candidate for implant-supported dentures.
+Schedule a consultation with Dr. Blake Lawlor to find out if you are a candidate for implant-supported dentures.
 You must have enough jawbone structure to support the implants to be a candidate.
 Our dentist will take X-rays and impressions of your teeth and gums to determine whether implant-retained dentures are a good choice for you.

 What should I expect during the implant process?